kaimitai/FaxIScripts/docs/doc.md

 # FaxIScripts - User Documentation

-This is the user documentation for FaxIScripts (v0.2), an assembler for the internal scripting language used by Faxanadu for the NES.
+This is the user documentation for FaxIScripts (v0.3), an assembler for the internal scripting language used by Faxanadu for the NES.
 The application code and binaries can be found on its [GitHub repository](https://github.com/kaimitai/faxiscripts/).
 It is assumed that users are somewhat acquainted with Faxanadu on the NES.

 <hr>

-We currently only support editing the US version of the nes-ROM.
-The code can probably be changed to support other regions quite easily, but currently all ROM offsets and data sizes used by the assembler assumes US verison.

 If you want to edit the scripts used within Faxanadu, you will have to do some low level programming - but the language is simple and most scripts used by the game are self-contained and easy to follow.